Southern Tang: Chu

 To secure his uncertain position Ma Xi'e became a vassal of the Southern Tang in 951.
-Bian Hao and a 10,000 strong force was sent to the Chu capital of Tanzhou.
+Bian Hao and a 10,000 strong Tang force was sent to the Chu capital of Tanzhou.
 Ma Xi'e invited them into the city but was deposed in December 951.
 The majority of Chu territory was now in Southern Tang possession.
-It was argued by officials that Bian Hao needed to be replaced due to his incompetency or the former Chu realm would be lost Li Jing however took no heed.
+Officials argued that Bian Hao needed to be replaced due to his incompetence, or the former Chu realm would be lost.
+Li Jing however took no heed.
 Liu Yan gathered a coalition of former Chu troops and launched attacks on Southern Tang positions across Hunan.
 Bian Hao fled Tanzhou on 1 December 952.
-Liu Yan submitted to the Later Zhou in order to protect against a potentially revanchest Southern Tang.
+Liu Yan submitted to the Later Zhou in order to protect against a potentially revanchist Southern Tang.
 Thus Li Jing's effort to control Hunan ended in an embarrassing rout.

 Southern Han

 The Southern Han sent envoys in 940 to reconfirm agreements made with Southern Tang.
 In 941 the Southern Han proposed for the partition of the Chu realm.
 However, Li Bian was unwilling to commit to the enterprise.